xgirma/angular-tour-of-heroes/README.md

 ## Setting Continious Integration
 At this point, we can set up our continuous integration (CI) for building and test as we progress the application.
 CI will be our get keeper not to push code if the code fails to pass linting, unit or e2e-tests.

 Install `karma-spec-reporter` and `angular-cli-ghpages` in your `devDependecies`.
-The first will generate unit-test results in console, and the later will be used to deploy your app in github-pages.
+The first will generate unit-test results in console, and the later will be used to deploy your app in github-pages. `karma-spec-reporter` needs to required in your `karma.conf.js` and also add as a reporter, see [here](https://github.com/xgirma/angular-tour-of-heroes/blob/master/karma.conf.js).

 We will deploy the app from our local, using `npm run deploy`, hence we don't need to store our github auth-secret in Travis-ci.